adyyoung/documentation/_posts/2018-07-18-documentation.md

 ---
 layout: post
-title: Example content for posts
+title: Add a member to a campaign
-categories: others
+categories: sampling
 ---

 # Add a member to a campaign